BraydonKains/braydonkains.github.io/content/posts/death-of-for-loop.md

 // max = 5
 ```

 The name "accumulator" becomes a slight misnomer in this scenario, because rather than being an accumulation of all the values, it is simply the end result we are interested in.
-Ignoring that, the `reduce` we right is pretty similar to the earlier example:
+Ignoring that, the `reduce` we write is pretty similar to the earlier example:

 ```javascript
 const arr = [1, 2, 5, 4, 3];